Grilled Whole Chicken with Mediterranean Flavors

 5.

-Retrieve the chicken from its marinade, allowing any excess to drip off, then pat it dry.
-Position the chicken in the middle of the barbecue, away from the direct heat.
-Close the grill and let it cook for about 45 minutes, though the exact timing may depend on the size of the chicken.
+Remove the chicken from the marinade and let the excess drip off.
+Pat it lightly dry.
+Place the chicken in the center of the grill, away from direct heat.
+Close the lid and cook for about 45 minutes, adjusting time based on the size of your bir

 Mark as complete